pypy/pypy.org/posts/2024/07/toy-knownbits.md

 ## Conclusion

-In this post we've seen the implementation, testing and proofs about a 'known bits' abstract domain, as well as its use in the toy optimizer.
-There are many more uses of the abstract domain possible in
+In this post we've seen the implementation, testing and proofs about a 'known bits' abstract domain, as well as its use in the toy optimizer to generalize constant folding, and to implement conditional peephole rewrites.

-In the next posts I'll write about the real implementation of a knownbits domain in PyPy's JIT, as well as some lose ends.
+In the next posts I'll write about the real implementation of a knownbits domain in PyPy's JIT, its combination with the existing interval abstract domain, how to deal with gaining informations from conditions in the program, and some lose ends.

 Sources: